 Sessions will be delivered through interactive workshops, exercises, and will end with a reflective action learning set.
 You will also have the opportunity to listen and be inspired by leadership journeys of leaders within the NHS.

-This course has been awarded 12 CPD points by The Royal College of Ophthalmologists.
+CPD points will be applied for.
 A certificate of attendance will be awarded at the end of the course.

 In order to access the programme online, you will need access to a computer (laptop or desktop) with a webcam and microphone.